 Would Living Apart Together be the Perfect Solution?

 The LATS phenomena came to my attention from reading about Prue Leith of The Great British Baking Show.
 Prue says the secret to a happy marriage is separate houses.
 Married for the second time at 76, she and her husband John Playfair lived a village apart before meeting and tying the knot.
-Instead of inheriting all her husbands clobber and stuff when she prefers to be neat and tidy, Prue made the decision to stay living in their separate homes.
-I can only assume they’re both happy with the arrangement.
+Instead of inheriting all her husbands clobber and stuff when she prefers to be neat and tidy, Prue made the decision to stay living in their separate homes, but since I first wrote this they are planning on moving into a new house together.

 Would your kids and friends think you’d made a big mistake not living together with your honey pie?
 Well chances are one of your friends or friend’s friends is already in a LAT relationship.